| Insurance Terms and Definitions Actual Cash Value (ACV) Basic

 injuries caused by other drivers.
 We always recommend Full Tort to our automobile

-Hazards (general) Condition or
+insurance customers Hazards (general) Condition or

-exposure that increases the possibility of loss (poor housekeeping, bad wiring, etc.)
+exposure that increases the possibility of loss (poor housekeeping, bad wiring, etc.) Insurable Interest (general) Some

 form of financial interest in the item to be insured.
 Usually ownership.
+Insured - The person or organization covered by an

 insurance policy.
+Insurer

 - The

+insurance company.
 Limited Tort In consideration of a

 lower premium this form of insurance limits your right and the rights of members of your